Registration as a Tourist Guide

 The first step is to complete an accredited tourist guide training course.

-You can get more information and a full list of trainers and assessors through the Culture Arts, Tourism, Hospitality and Sport Sector Education and Training Authority (CATHSSETA).
+You can get more information and a complete list of trainers and assessors through the Culture Arts, Tourism, Hospitality and Sport Sector Education and Training Authority (CATHSSETA).
 You may also contact the tourist guide registration office for more information, or you may enquire with the Tourist Guide Registration Office.

 Once training is complete, you must register with the Tourist Guide Registration Office.